Illinois Tech graduates are in high demand.

 The School of Applied Technology combines a hands-on, industry-based, project-focused approach with an understanding of how management principles apply to technology.
 You’ll learn the disciplines of management, development, technology and theory, operations, and security—and the professional skills to be a corporate innovator and tech entrepreneur.

-The salary information listed below is based on student-reported starting salaries.
 We provide students with the information they need to understand salary expectations by industry, sector, and geographic location.

 Illinois Tech graduates are well-positioned to pursue continuing education in a variety of areas.
-Around 14% of graduates decide to immediately continue their education in either masters or doctoral-level studies.

 Fields of Study